 These research bulletins provide statistical and other evidence to support our work, and provide updates to our Population Needs Assessment.

-There are a some social, economic and environmental factors which are considered key influences – or determinants – of mental health.
+There are some social, economic and environmental factors which are considered key influences – or determinants – of mental health.
 Looking at data about some of these factors can give us a better understanding of what may impact on young people’s mental health in North Wales, how we may need to plan our support services, and what we may need to address in the wider environment to help with these issues.
-Published August 2023.
+Updated April 2025.

 Latest data about the prevalence of dementia in North Wales including details about age, gender and estimated levels of severity.
 Figures are available in the main body of the report at North Wales and unitary authority level, and in the appendix at primary care cluster level.
-Published September 2023.
+Updated January 2025.

 Latest data about neurodevelopmental conditions in children and young people in North Wales including statistics about prevalence rates, children with additional learning needs, and indicators from benefits data.
 Figures are available in the main body of the report at North Wales and unitary authority level, and in the appendix at primary care cluster level.
-Published December 2023.
+Updated March 2025.

 Related pages